 The requirement for the Power System Synchroniser is to ensure the phase angle between voltages is practically zero and the voltage magnitudes and difference in frequency or slip is within pre-set limits.
 Once the synchronisation command has been executed, the Power System Synchroniser circuit breaker will remain armed for a period of time to allow system conditions to be suitably altered (one frequency driven towards the other by issuing Target Frequency instructions to generators within one power island) to allow the synchronising relay to close the selected circuit breaker.
 Should the conditions not be met, then the instruction will time out and circuit breaker re-selection and execution of the instruction must be repeated.

-The location of Power System Synchroniser circuit breaker facilities on the Transmission System are documented within the relevant Transmission Licensees internal procedures and are indicated on NGESO’s situational awareness displays at the Electricity National Control Centre.
+The location of Power System Synchroniser circuit breaker facilities on the Transmission System are documented within the relevant Transmission Licensees internal procedures and are indicated on NESO’s situational awareness displays at the Electricity National Control Centre.
 This policy will be reviewed for Offshore Transmission Licensees where greater interconnection is expected especially as part of the Holistic Network Design (HND) work.

 The setting policy for synchronising relays on the Transmission System is common across all three onshore Transmission Areas in GB, and are: